FREDVUNI/next-blog/README.md

 4. **Push Your Changes:** Push your branch to your fork.
 5. **Create a Pull Request:** Submit your changes to the `main` branch of this repository.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

----